-We have no financial assets or liabilities measured using Level 2 or Level 3 inputs.
+We have no material financial assets or liabilities measured using Level 2 or Level 3 inputs.

-Note 13.
+Note 12.
 Quarterly Financial Information (Unaudited)

-The following following table contains selected unaudited financial data for each quarter of 2013 and 2012.
+The following table contains selected unaudited financial data for each quarter of 2014 and 2013.
 The unaudited information should be read in conjunction with the Company's financial statements and related notes included elsewhere in this report.
 The Company believes that the following unaudited information reflects all normal recurring adjustments necessary for a fair presentation of the information for the periods presented.
 The operating results for any quarter are not necessarily indicative of results for any future period.